 Airbot Omnibus F4 series is one of my favorite flight controllers.
 Two of my quads are flying thanks to them.
 They might not be the best or the famous ones, but they get the job done.
 And that is what counts.

 Unfortunately, they are not free of faults (and what is?) and each next revision is trying to fix some problems.
-Sometimes by introducing new one.
-Right now, there are 4 hardware revisions, not always fully compatible between each other.
+Sometimes by introducing a new one.
+Right now, there are 4 hardware revisions, not always fully compatible with each other.

 Here is a summary of all 4 revisions…